varabyte/kobweb/README.md

 When faced with a choice, use API routes as often as you can.
 They are conceptually simpler, and you can query API endpoints with a CLI program like curl and sometimes even visit the URL directly in your browser.
-They are great for handling queries of or updates to server resources in response to user-driven actions (like visiting a page or clicking on a button).
+They are great for handling queries or updates to server resources in response to user-driven actions (like visiting a page or clicking on a button).
 Every operation you perform returns a clear response code in addition to some payload information.

 Meanwhile, API streams are very flexible and can be a natural choice to handle high-frequency communication.
 But they are also more complex.
-Unlike a simple request / response pattern, you are instead opting in to manage a potentially long lifetime during which you can receive any number of events.
+Unlike a simple request/response pattern, you are instead opting in to manage a potentially long lifetime during which you can receive any number of events.
 You may have to concern yourself about interactions between all the clients on the stream as well.
 API streams are fundamentally stateful.